 Whether they’re for combat, reconnaissance, maintenance, or other applications, the military makes heavy use of robots in just about every area of their operations.
 Furthermore, as technology advances, the presence of robotics is only increasing on all fronts.

 Below, we’ll talk about how the military needs robotics workers just as much as the manufacturing industry, and how one can prepare you for a career in the other.
+Robotics jobs in the military can be a great stepping stone toward civilian robotics jobs, let us explain how this connection and transition works.

 In manufacturing, robots are used primarily as a way to increase productivity and boost efficiency.
 In the military, robots do all that and more.
 Many are tasked with maintenance and construction while others are primarily protecting people and improving the safety of personnel.